kadena-io/marmalade/pact/concrete-policies/collection-policy/collection-policy-v1.md

 - `GOVERNANCE`: Enforces that only the `marmalade-admin` keyset has the authority to call this capability.
 - `COLLECTION`: Used to publish the COLLECTION event.
 - `OPERATOR`: Enforces that only the operator of the specified collection has the authority to call this capability.
-- `MINT`: Validates that the account minting the token is allowed to do so.